publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2103c.md

     (f) __Application__

         For areas included in the Forest Legacy Program, an owner of lands or interests in lands who wishes to participate may prepare and submit an application at such time in such form and containing such information as the Secretary may prescribe.
 The Secretary shall give reasonable advance notice for the submission of all applications to the State forester, equivalent State official, or other appropriate State or regional natural resource management agency.
-If applications exceed the ability of the Secretary to fund them, priority shall be given to those forest areas having the greatest need for protection pursuant to the criteria described in subsection (e) of this section.
+If applications exceed the ability of the Secretary to fund them, priority shall be given to those forest areas having the greatest need for protection pursuant to the criteria described in subsection (e).

     (g) __State consent__

-        Where a State has not approved the acquisition of land under [section 515 of this title][/us/usc/t16/s515], the Secretary shall not acquire lands or interests therein under authority granted by this section outside an area of that State designated as a part of a program established under subsection (b) of this section.
+        Where a State has not approved the acquisition of land under [section 515 of this title][/us/usc/t16/s515], the Secretary shall not acquire lands or interests therein under authority granted by this section outside an area of that State designated as a part of a program established under subsection (b).

     (h) __Forest management activities__